PrefectHQ/prefect/docs/ui/organizations.md

 # Organizations in Prefect Cloud

-For larger teams, and companies with more complex needs around user and access management, [annual plans](https://www.prefect.io/pricing) include _organizations_ in Prefect Cloud 2.
-Organizations provide several features that enable you to collaborate securely at scale, including:
+For larger teams, and companies with more complex needs around user and access management, organizations provide several features that enable you to collaborate securely at scale, including:

 - Organizational accounts and membership management.
 - [Role Based Access Controls (RBAC)](/ui/roles/) to configure user permissions at organization and workspace levels.
 - Service accounts to generate credentials for specific workloads.
 - Expanded and customizable [Flow Run Retention Policy](/ui/flow-runs/#flow-run-retention-policy).

-[Contact sales](https://www.prefect.io/pricing) to learn more about annual plans giving you control over organizations and user roles.

 ## Navigating organizations

-If you have access to organizations in Prefect Cloud, you can see the organizations you're a member of by selecting the **Organizations** icon in the left navigation bar.
+You can see the organizations you're a member of, or create a new organization, by selecting the **Organizations** icon in the left navigation bar.

 ![Select the Organizations icon in Prefect Cloud.](/img/ui/organizations.png)